maxschlapfer/MacAdminHelpers/AppStoreExtract/README.md

 ### How to use
 This script needs the temporary download folder from the AppStore App, this is individual by host and is extracted from within the script using "getconf DARWIN_USER_CACHE_DIR".

-If you want to activate the AppStore debug mode (not needed for using this script) and check the folder by hand:
-__ATTENTION: This is no longer working with macOS Sierra 10.2 and higher, but is not needed for the script to work.__
-  - Quit the AppStore.app if it is running
-  - open the terminal and enter
-    `defaults write com.apple.appstore ShowDebugMenu -bool true`
-  - Start AppStore.app and browse the Menu "Debug"

 If you want to check what folder is used by the AppStore.app, enter this command into your terminal:
 `getconf DARWIN_USER_CACHE_DIR`